Chlecer/Software-Engineering/osgi-open-service-gateway-initiative.md

 OSGi is a collaborative effort with contributions from various organizations and individuals.
 It is not owned by a single entity but is maintained by the OSGi Alliance, a consortium of technology companies and individuals.
 These organizations include IBM, Oracle, Adobe, Red Hat, and many others.

-**Examples of OSGI implementation**
+**Examples of OSGi implementation**

-Certainly!
 Here are some examples of well-known applications and projects that have utilized OSGi:

 1. **Eclipse IDE**: The Eclipse Integrated Development Environment (IDE) is one of the most prominent examples of an OSGi-based application.
 Eclipse uses the Equinox OSGi framework as its runtime, allowing developers to extend and customize the IDE through modular plug-ins.